ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 The PCB can use different power connection options.

-If the blue line shortcut is closed then the LED-strip is powered via the Power 6-21V connection.
+If the red line shortcut (see picture below) is closed then the LED-strip is powered via the Power 6-21V connection.
 This will also power the Nano ESP32.
 You can connect it to a 5V USB power supply although the minimum voltage is noted as 6V.

 BUT KEEP IN MIND. this connection is fed to the LED-strip via the 1N5817 diode.
 If a higher voltage power supply us connected the LED will be destroyed but Nano will turn on happily.